Lili Reinhart and Cole Sprouse Break Silence on Split Rumors

 "UNPRECEDENTED: Cole Sprouse and Lili Reinhart consume the flesh of 'reliable sources' to fuel their bacchanalian sex cult," Sprouse wrote alongside the cover photo.

-For their cover story interview, which took place in May, Sprouse and Reinhart chose to be interviewed separately.
+For their cover story, Sprouse and Reinhart chose to be interviewed separately.
+The interviews took place in May, two months before breakup rumors emerged.

 "I'm so glad we're making your job more difficult," Sprouse told the interviewer.